SSaberipouya/Data-Prepareation-and-Feature_Engineering/README.md

 2. [Using Statistics to Identify Outliers in Data](https://machinelearningmastery.com/how-to-use-statistics-to-identify-outliers-in-data/)
 3. [Strategies for Dealing with Outliers](https://machinelearningmastery.com/how-to-use-statistics-to-identify-outliers-in-data/)

-## Conclusion

-Dealing with outliers is a critical aspect of data analysis and modeling.
+In conclusion, dealing with outliers is a critical aspect of data analysis and modeling.
 While they can disrupt statistical analyses, they also hold valuable information.
 The decision to remove outliers should be based on a thorough understanding of the data and its context, keeping in mind the goals of the analysis.
 Remember, each situation is unique, and careful consideration is necessary to make the right choices regarding outlier treatment.

 # 01. Dealing with data Leakage
 ![Data_leakage](DataLeakage.jpg)